marpledata/marple-installation/README.md

 - A running Kubernetes cluster
 - 1 pod, with 4 vCPU and 8 GB RAM
 - 1 volume with 20 GB of space for data, data exports etc.
-- 1 volume for storing a secret (⚠ only required for Marple Connect)

 ### Set up